cifkam/clip-search/README.md

 - Image search using OpenAI's CLIP model
 - Choose between various CLIP models (ResNet/ViT variants)
+- "Browsing" by clicking on the image from search results to search again for similar images
-- Zero-shot classification for uploaded image and user*defined labels
+- Zero-shot classification for uploaded image and user-defined labels
 - Web-based interface for easy use (mainly intended to be used locally but can be theoretically modified to be used as a public web-server as well)

 ## Running the Application